Bacon: Japan

-United Kingdom and Ireland
+Great Britain and Ireland

-Back bacon is the most common form in the UK and Ireland, and is the usual meaning of the plain term bacon, often known as rashers in Ireland.
-A thin slice of bacon is known as a rasher; and about 70% of bacon is sold as rashers.
+Back bacon is the most common form in Great Britain and Ireland, and is the usual meaning of the plain term bacon.
+A thin slice of bacon is known as a rasher; about 70% of bacon is sold as rashers.
 Heavily trimmed back cuts which consist of just the eye of meat, known as a medallion, are also available.
 All types may be unsmoked or smoked.
 The side cut normal in America is known as "streaky bacon", and there is also a long cut, curving round on itself, known as "middle bacon", which is back bacon at one end, and streaky at the other, as well as less common cuts.
 Bacon is also sold and served as joints, usually boiled, broiled or roast, or in thicker slices called chops or steaks.
 These are usually eaten as part of other meals.

 Bacon may be cured in several ways, and may be smoked or unsmoked; unsmoked bacon is known as "green bacon".
 Fried or grilled bacon rashers are included in the "traditional" full breakfast.
-Hot bacon sandwiches are a popular cafe dish in the UK and Ireland, and are anecdotally recommended as a hangover cure.
+Hot bacon sandwiches are a popular cafe dish throughout the United Kingdom and the Republic of Ireland, and are anecdotally recommended as a hangover cure.

 Bacon is often served with eggs and sausages as part of a full English breakfast.

 United States

 The term bacon on its own generally refers to side bacon, which is the most popular type of bacon sold in the US.
 Back bacon is known as "Canadian bacon" or "Canadian-style bacon", and is usually sold pre-cooked and thick-sliced.
 American bacons include varieties smoked with hickory, mesquite or applewood and flavourings such as maple, brown sugar, honey, or molasses.
 A side of unsliced bacon is known as "slab bacon".

-USDA regulations only recognized bacon as "cured" if it has been treated with synthetic nitrites or nitrates (e.g. sodium nitrate or potassium nitrate).
+USDA regulations only recognise bacon as "cured" if it has been treated with synthetic nitrites or nitrates (e.g. sodium nitrate or potassium nitrate).
 This means that bacon cured with nitrites derived from celery or beets (which has the same chemical outcome) must be labelled "uncured" and include a notice such as "no nitrates or nitrites added except for that naturally occurring in celery".
 There is also bacon for sale uncured with any nitrites from any sources.